Skip to Content

 Crystals can be features in a rock but are created by a single mineral rather than many.
 Crystals also feature a specific type of molecular structure that results in rigid geometric patterns.

 Minerals and rocks, on the other hand, can encompass a wide variety of different physical appearances and colorations.
-The word “crystal” refers to both a mineral with a crystalline appearance as well as the molecular structure of a crystal itself.
+The word “crystal” refers to a mineral with a crystalline appearance as well as the molecular structure of a crystal itself.

 When it comes to the hobby of rock and gem collecting, these three terms generally refer to the same types of specimens for sale.